-The Winter Circle – sometimes called the Winter Hexagon – paints a great big circle of brilliant stars on the dark dome of a winter night.
-The Winter Circle lassos around Orion’s bright ruddy star Betelgeuse, and this loop of stars circles so far out from Betelgeuse that the Winter Circle even dwarfs Orion the Giant Hunter.
+The Winter Circle – sometimes called the Winter Hexagon – is a big circle of bright stars on the dark dome of a winter night.
+At the center of the Winter Circle, you’ll find center Orion’s bright red star Betelgeuse.
+Rigel, Aldebaran, Capella, Procyon, Sirius, Castor and Pollux are the bright stars that make up the large, circular pattern.

 Look for Procyon above Sirius and below Castor and Pollux.
-Procyon, Sirius and Betelgeuse make up a star pattern that is often referred to as the Winter Triangle.
+Procyon, Sirius and Betelgeuse by themselves make up another star pattern – another asterism – often called as the Winter Triangle.

 The Winter Circle stars rise and set some 4 minutes earlier with each passing night.
 Therefore, on January 21, the Winter Circle is found in the same place in the sky about 2 hours earlier than it was on the winter solstice one month before.
 On January 21, the Winter Circle appears in the southeast around 7 p.m., highest up in the south around 11 p.m. and in the southwest at 3 a.m.
 In late February and early March, the Winter Circle is found in your southern sky at nightfall and early evening.

 On a dark and clear moonless night, look for the soft-glowing river of stars that we call the Milky Way to meander right through the Winter Circle.